ieee-p21451-1-5/easy-frp/README.md

 tail -f ~root/easy-frp/logs/frp-log-<date_and_time>
 ```

-To view records of inward SNMP packets:
+To view the records of inward SNMP packets:

 ```shell
 tail -f ~root/easy-frp/logs/frps-traffic-log-<date_and_time>
 ```

+### Dashboard

+Go to http://YOUR_ADDRESS:7500, where `YOUR_ADDRESS` is the IP address of your cloud server, and log in with the username and password predefined in `frps.ini`.

+Then, feel free to browse the traffic statistics of the `frp` server using the web UI.

 ## 2b.
 Configuration for NCAP